 - those that are constantly innovating for better health care delivery

 The bundled payments model calls for changes in healthcare business culture and practice.
-Patient outcomes must become the primary focus rather than maximization of income and profits.
-The latter group of businesses are committed to making whatever changes are necessary to make innovative practices work.
+Patient outcomes and quality of care must become the primary focuses rather than maximization of income and profits.
 Bundled payments call for improved coordination of care, better communication between doctors and with patients, attention to quality of care, and delivery of cost-effective care.
 Providers must execute efficient care coordination strategies to ensure that patients are being treated optimally at every level of the episode to avoid expensive adverse events.
 All team members working under bundled payments must embrace the change for it to work effectively.
+Those healthcare businesses that strive for delivering the best healthcare value will succeed under the bundled payments model.

 Why Do We Care that Tom Price Hates Bundled Payments?